ruiying-ocean/blog/content/posts/2022-10-06-bayesian-analysis-with-mcmc/index.md

 ### Gibbs sampling algorithm

-You may already find that our do not estimate the two parameters in our [first example](#do-bayesian-analysis).
-We will do it in this section!
+#### Advantage

 The specialty of Gibbs sampling reflects in its no limitation of the number of estimated parameters.
 Let's see it.

 #### Concrete steps